 The Cane Corso is big and bold.
 But is it the right dog for you?

 This guard dog breed can look scary, but is he really?

-A Cane Corso is a guarding breed.
+These included hunting, guarding and livestock droving.
 They were bred to protect livestock.

 Many people think of the Cane Corso as a Mastiff.
 But it isn’t really.